sameeraaslami/ITC-315---Scrum-Project---Team-02/README.md

 7. The second daily scrum meeting of the first sprint titled as (Scrum 02 - First Sprint) has been uploaded to the First Sprint Folder on Google Drive.
 8. Daily Scrum #02 Meeting Agenda of the First Sprint titled as (Agenda 03 - Daily Scrum #02 Meeting Agenda - First Sprint) has been uploaded to the Documents Folder on Google Drive.
 9. The third daily scrum meeting of the first sprint titled as (Scrum 03 - First Sprint) has been uploaded to the First Sprint Folder on Google Drive.
+10. Daily Scrum #03 Meeting Agenda of the First Sprint titled as (Agenda 04 - Daily Scrum #03 Meeting Agenda - First Sprint) has been uploaded to the Documents Folder on Google Drive.